 Travel and clinical advice on yellow fever including symptoms, diagnosis and epidemiology.

 Humans and monkeys are the principle reservoirs for the virus.
 The most common types of mosquito that transmit the yellow fever virus are Aedes spp (including Aedes aegypti), Haemagogus spp and Sabethes spp.
-Yellow fever does not naturally occur in the UK as the mosquitoes that transmit yellow fever are not established in the UK.
-The last known case to have occurred in the UK was in 1930 in a laboratory worker who had been working with yellow fever virus.
+These mosquitoes are not present in the UK and are unlikely to establish in the near future as the UK temperature is not consistently high enough for them to breed.

-Yellow fever varies in severity.
-There are two stages to yellow fever; 3 to 6 days after infection symptoms may include fever, headache, nausea or vomiting, muscle pain (often with backache), and loss of appetite.
+There are 2 stages to yellow fever; 3 to 6 days after infection symptoms may include fever, headache, nausea or vomiting, muscle pain (often with backache), and loss of appetite.
 Most people will make a full recovery after 3 to 4 days, however a small number (approximately 15%) will go on to develop jaundice, abdominal pain, renal failure and haemorrhage (bleeding).